 1. Slice liver into 2” chunks (you don’t need to do this if you are using chicken liver) and remove any vessels the butcher might have missed.

 2. Line a 7.5″x3.5″ Loaf Pan with parchment paper (this is an optional step that just makes removing the loaf easier later; you could also use a glass or pottery serving dish).

 3. Heat ¼ cup of your chosen cooking fat in a large skillet over medium high heat.

-4. Add onion, bay leaf, rosemary, thyme, mace and garlic to the pan.
+4. Add onion, bay leaf, rosemary, thyme, sage, mace and garlic to the pan.
 Cook, stirring frequently, until onions are well cooked (about 10 minutes).

 5. Add liver to the pan and cook, stirring frequently, until browned on the outside and still pink in the middle (about 3-4 minutes).

 6. Add sherry to pan and bring to boil (you can increase heat to high if you want).
 Boil 2-3 minutes, until you can’t smell alcohol in the steam.